 What issues can you help my child and family with in therapy?

 I don’t feel like my child has a major problem.
 Can they still benefit from therapy?

 Yes!
-Therapy can help develop social/emotional learning including emotion expression, emotion regulation, developing positive coping and communication skills, and developing healthy relationships.
-Learning these valuable life skills are helpful before there is a major problem and can often help manage a small problem so it does not deteriorate further.
+Therapy can help develop social/emotional learning including emotional expression, emotion regulation, developing positive coping and communication skills, and developing healthy relationships.
+Learning these valuable life skills is helpful before there is a major problem and can often help manage a small problem so it does not deteriorate further.

 How do I schedule an appointment at Resilience Therapy?